30-30 vs 45-70 Which Lever Action Is Best For You?

 Despite the best efforts of the management at Marlin, the name .30-30 Winchester eventually stuck and the cartridge now carries a “.30-30 Win” headstamp.

-The original .30-30 Winchester load used a 160 grain bullet propelled at 1,970 feet per second (1,379 ft-lbs of energy).
+Made by necking down a 38-55 Winchester case to .30 caliber and utilizing smokeless powder as a propellant, the original .30-30 Winchester load used a 160 grain bullet propelled at 1,970 feet per second (1,379 ft-lbs of energy).
 This was a significant step up in performance compared to the two black powder cartridges available in the Winchester Model 94 at the time: the .32-40 Winchester (165gr bullet at approximately 1,450fps for 770ft-lbs of energy) and the .38-55 Winchester (255gr bullet at approximately 1,320fps for 987ft-lbs of energy).

 The .30-30 Winchester came along before bolt-action rifles really started becoming common and most hunters in the United States still used lever action rifles.
 So, by introducing a new cartridge that was both dramatically more powerful than the competition and available in a dependable, lightweight, easy to handle, and reasonably priced rifle in the Model 1894, Winchester created the perfect conditions for a major commercial success with the .30-30 Winchester.